There are lots of things you’ll need to take into account when buying a home and missing just one of them could end up costing you dear.

 1. Not getting a mortgage agreement in principle

 Before you start looking at homes, it’s a good idea to get a mortgage agreement in principle (or AiP) from a potential lender, also known as a “mortgage promise”.
 This is a form of certification that shows how much lenders are likely to let you borrow, and it tends to be valid for between a month and three months.
 You can find out more about how mortgage agreements in principle work in our guide What is a mortgage agreement in principle?

-2. Going over your budget
+2. Going over budget

 3. Not checking your credit score

 It’s vital to make sure your credit score is in good shape before applying for an AiP or a mortgage.
 The lender will want to see whether you’ve managed debts responsibly in the past, and if your credit is poor, you risk having your application rejected.
 A rejection will further damage your credit score and make it harder to take out a mortgage elsewhere.
 Checking your credit score in advance gives you time to correct any errors, pay off any small outstanding debts and look for other ways you might be able to boost your score if need be.

 There’s a few ways to check your credit score for free.
 ClearScore offers a free credit checking service that accesses Equifax data.
 They also offer free identity protection that scans for stolen passwords, security problems and fraud defence tips.
 MoneySuperMarket’s Credit Monitor tool enables you to check your score using data from TransUnion and offers free personalised tips to help it grow.
 You can sign up with Experian and check your credit score with them for free and Totally Money also allow you to check your score free of charge using data from TransUnion.